Cancer biology

 Cancer research within the School of Cellular and Molecular Medicine encompasses fundamental and translational science.

-Cancer continues to be a major cause of deaths worldwide and it is estimated that one in three people will be affected by the disease in the UK.
+Cancer continues to be a major cause of deaths worldwide.
+It is estimated that one in two people in the UK will be diagnosed with cancer during their lifetime.
 The aim of cancer researchers in the School of Cellular and Molecular Medicine is to increase our understanding of the cellular and molecular biology of cancer and to translate these findings into new cancer biomarkers for cancer prevention, early detection, and novel therapeutic strategies for cancer.

-Our research spans adult cancers such as bowel and prostate cancer, as well as childhood cancers such as neuroblastoma and Wilms' tumours.
-Our main research themes are cell competition, chemoprevention, cell-signalling, epigenetics, transcriptional deregulation, and target/drug discovery.
-We use a range of cutting-edge techniques to examine these crucial mechanisms in tumorigenesis, including advanced microscopy, drosophila genetics, RNA sequencing and proteomics.
+Our interdisciplinary research spans adult cancers such as breast, prostate and bowel cancer, as well as childhood cancers such as neuroblastoma, Wilms' tumours and childhood leukaemia.
+Our main research themes are cell competition, treatment resistance, cell-signalling, epigenetics, transcriptional deregulation, predictive and precision-oncology-driven, human cell-based 3D organoid models, cancer microenvironment and target/drug discovery.
+We use a range of cutting-edge techniques to examine crucial mechanisms in cancer initiation, progression, and treatment resistance.
+These technologies include advanced microscopy, Drosophila genetics, RNA sequencing, proteomics, cell generational and cell-fate tracking, high throughput screens and 3D bioprinting.